Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: InCo Aggregation

 \section{InCo Aggregation}

 We provide a concise overview of the three key components in InCo Aggregation at first.

-The first component is heterogeneous aggregation, which involves aggregating the model weights on a layer-by-layer basis instead of considering the entire model.
-The second component is the utilization of cross-layer gradients, where gradients from a shallow layer and a deep layer are combined to form the final gradients for updating the deep layer.
-However, directly using cross-layer gradients can lead to the issue of gradient divergence \cite{wang2020tackling, zhao2018federated}.
-To address this problem, the third component employs gradient normalization and introduces a convex optimization formulation.
+The first component is model splitting, including three types of model splitting methods, as shown in Figure~\ref{fig:split_types}.
+The second component involves the combination of gradients from a shallow layer and a deep layer, referred to as internal cross-layer gradients.
+To address gradient divergence, the third component employs gradient normalization and introduces a convex optimization formulation.
 We elaborate on these three critical components of InCo Aggregation as follows.